Dia scores first La Liga goal as Villarreal hold Akapo’s Cadiz

 The 28-year-old took advantage of a fine assist from Alex Fernandez and buried a volleyed shot into the back of Sergio Asenjo’s net.

-Despite conceding first the hosts did not rattle as they stepped up their game in their quest to restore parity.
+Despite conceding first, the hosts were not rattled as they stepped up their game in their quest to restore parity.

 In the 34th minute, Netherlands international of Nigerian descent Arnaut Danjuma thought he had evened things up for Emery’s team with a fine finish, but it was chalked off for an offside.